mviereck/x11docker/README.md

 ## Wayland
 Beside the X servers to choose from there are options `--wayland`, `--weston`, `--kwin` and `--hostwayland` to run pure [Wayland](https://wayland.freedesktop.org/) applications without X.
- - Option `--wayland` tries to automatically set up a Wayland environment.
-It regards option `--desktop`.
+ - Option `--wayland` automatically set up a Wayland environment with some special environment variables and a dbus system daemon in container to support both QT5 and GTK3 applications.
-   - QT5 applications (most of KDE) also need option `--dbus`.
-(GTK3 applications must run _without_ option `--dbus`).
- - Options `--kwin` and `--weston` run Wayland compositors `Kwin` or `Weston`.
+ - Options `--kwin` and `--weston` run Wayland compositors `kwin_wayland` or `weston`.
-   - For QT5 applications you may need to manually add options `--waylandenv`  and `--dbus` to set some environment variables.
+   - For QT5 applications without option `--wayland` you need to manually add options `--dbus`  and `--env QT_QPA_PLATFORM=wayland`.
- - Option `--hostwayland` can run single applications on host Wayland desktops like Gnome 3 and KDE 5.
+ - Option `--hostwayland` can run single applications on host Wayland desktops like Gnome 3, KDE 5 and [Sway](https://github.com/swaywm/sway).

 _Examples:_
  - xfce4-terminal (GTK3) in Wayland: